 The PSADBW instruction computes the absolute value of the difference of unsigned bytes for either two SIMD registers, or one SIMD register and a memory location.
-The differences are then summed to produce a word result in the lower 16-bit field, and the upper three words are set to zero.
-See Figure 5-9.
+The differences of 8 pairs of unsigned bytes are then summed to produce a word result in the lower 16-bit field, and the upper three words are set to zero.
+With SSE2, PSADBW is extended to compute two word results.